 Preparing for your Social Security disability hearing can be a stressful experience.
 The good news is that there are steps you can take to help you prepare and lower the stress levels that you might experience.
 Keep in mind that being nervous is okay, it is part of your personality, but you should not pay your fear too much heed.
 The good news is that the hearing itself is straightforward and is designed to gather facts, not make accusations about your condition or ability to work.

 The first thing you should know is that a disability hearing is not like a criminal trial with a prosecution and defense.
-Instead, your case will be heard by an Administrative Law Judge (ALJ) who will decide your case based on the merits which include your testimony, medical evidence, and the arguments that you or your counsel will make.
+Instead, your case will be heard by an Administrative Law Judge (ALJ) who will decide your case based on the merits which include your testimony, medical evidence, and the arguments that you or your SSI/SSDI representative will make.

 Understand Your Case